How to Block a Stolen Phone Using Its IMEI Number (2026 Step-by-Step Guide)

 📱 2026 Step-by-Step Guide

 Getting your phone stolen is stressful enough.
 But if you act quickly and know the right steps, you can render that device completely useless on every mobile network — making it far less valuable to whoever took it.
-This guide walks you through the entire process of blocking a stolen phone using its IMEI number, from finding the number itself to contacting your carrier and beyond.
+This guide walks you through the entire process of blocking a stolen phone using its IMEI number, from finding the number itself to contacting your carrier and national registry.

 🚨